 Not judgment.
 Not lectures.
-Just getting you back on the road safely.
+Getting you back on the road safely.

 What actually happens when you put the wrong fuel in?